 Biology is the science of life and includes an array of sub-disciplines such as ecology, botany, zoology, physiology, anatomy, genetics, microbiology and molecular biology.
 Biologists learn how living things work, how they interact with one another, and how they evolve.
-They may study cells under a microscope, insects in the rainforest, viruses that affect human beings, plants in a greenhouse, or animals in their natural habitats.
-The Molecular Biology curriculum encompasses the study of biology on a molecular level including the structure, function, and makeup of biologically important molecules such as DNA, RNA, and proteins.
+They study cells under a microscope, insects in the rainforest, viruses that affect human beings, plants in a greenhouse, or animals in their natural habitats.
+The Molecular Biology curriculum approaches biology from a molecular level including the structure, function, and makeup of important molecules such as DNA, RNA, and proteins.

 Biologists increase our understanding about the natural world and help address a wide range of critical global issues from environmental sustainability to human health to maintaining viable and abundant food supplies.
 A BS in Biology or Molecular Biology establishes an excellent foundation for graduate studies, for an array of careers including human biology, ecology, environmental biology, cell and molecular biology, and for applied areas such as health care, forestry, biotechnology, environmental management and conservation, education, public policy, pharmaceutical development and research.

-- BS in Marine Biology and Coastal Sciences (MBCS)
+- Marine Biology and Coastal Sciences Major (B.S.)

-IMPORTANT: These are only general guidelines.
-Because academic programs vary depending on the year of matriculation, always consult NEST for specific individual degree requirements.
+IMPORTANT: Because academic programs vary depending on the year of matriculation, always consult NEST for specific individual degree requirements.
 All students should also consult with their faculty advisor regularly to ensure all degree requirements are met.

 Teacher Education Programs